Riminder/open-jobboard/README.md

   }
   export default SEO
   ```

+## 🧐 What's inside?

+A quick look at the top-level files and directories you'll see in a Gatsby project.

+    .
+    ├── node_modules
+    ├── src
+    │   ├── assets
+    │   ├── components
+    │   ├── hooks
+    │   ├── pages
+    │   ├── store
+    │   ├── styles
+    │   └── utiles
+    ├── .gitignore
+    ├── .prettierrc
+    ├── gatsby-browser.js
+    ├── gatsby-config.js
+    ├── gatsby-node.js
+    ├── gatsby-ssr.js
+    ├── LICENSE
+    ├── package-lock.json
+    ├── package.json
+    └── README.md

+1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

+2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

+    This directory contains:
+      >**`assets`** All your assets files like images, fonts, icons... goes here.
+      >**`components`** Contains all the app functional components.
+      >**`hooks`** Contains some custom hooks.
+      >**`pages`** Contains the app main containers (website pages).
+      >**`store`** Contains actions and reducers of our app, it holds the whole state tree of your application.
+The only way to change the state inside it is to dispatch an action on it.
+      >**`utils`** Contains app configuration and utilities.

+3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

+4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+Prettier is a tool to help keep the formatting of your code consistent.

+5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+These allow customization/extension of default Gatsby settings affecting the browser.

+6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

+7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

+8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+These allow customization of default Gatsby settings affecting server-side rendering.

+9.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
+This means that you can see this file as a placeholder and replace it with your own license.

+10. **`package-lock.json`** (See `package.json` below, first).
+This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

+11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+This manifest is how npm knows which packages to install for your project.

+12. **`README.md`**: A text file containing useful reference information about this project.

 ## 💫 Deploy
   The project is pre-configured to be deployed to aws s3, you just need to add and configure your aws cridentials using aws-cli locally.